 Again, this is a huge topic which we will cover in a later blog post.
 But some key things to think about are how and when to let clients know, allowing clients to say goodbye, and making space for and supporting client’s grieving while in the middle of your own.

 Chances are you have animals other than horses, and they too will feel the cold.
-While the details will be species and individual animal specific the basics are the same as above: food, water and shelter.
+While the details will be species and individual animal specific the basics are the same as above: food, water, shelter and and needed medical care.
 At Healing Hooves our ‘barn’ cats often end up in the heated office, especially as they age.
-We also need to remember their need for attention and company.
+We also need to remember their need for attention and company, especially if your practice is quieter during the winter.

 A Warm Place to Work